Logo Anja Jepsen Photography

 • “Then and now”: Take a photo in the same pose as at the newborn shoot or an earlier baby shoot.
 The comparison shows impressively how much your child has grown and developed.
 Hold both photos next to each other.
 The difference is impressive!

-• Size comparison: Take a photo of your child next to the same soft toy that has been in previous shoots, or in the same bowl/basket (if it still fits!).
+• Size comparison: Take a photo of your child next to the same soft toy that was in previous photo shoots or in the same bowl/basket (if it still fits!).
 These comparisons show growth in a humorous and touching way.

 Baby photography in Munich with sleeping baby